-Currently OIDD will receive payment for the listing of services identified in Appendix I, I-2a.
+Effective for services provided on or after April 1, 2022, OIDD local contracted providers will have the ability to receive payment directly for the listing of services identified in Appendix I, I-2a.

 e.
 Amount of Payment to State or Local Government Providers.